ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 ### Duplicate a role

-You can now duplicate a role with a single click in the Back Office.
+You can now duplicate a role with a single click in the back office.

 ![Duplicate a role](3.0_duplicate_roles.png "Duplicate a role icon")